tom-hodgson/gym-daml/README.md

 ## Implementation

-This implementation keeps, the member's registrations, attendences and strikes private to that individual (and the Gym party).
+This implementation keeps the member's registrations, attendences, and strikes private to that individual (and the Gym party).
 This means each member enters a contract with the gym (not with each other).
 Because of this restriction we need an off ledger process `updateWaitingList` to update the waiting list due to any cancelations that may have happened.
-This could be run periodically or possibly from a DAML trigger (I didn't go into this).
+This could be run periodically or possibly from a DAML trigger (I didn't read much about triggers).